How to complain about the SPSO’s customer service

 What isn’t covered by our service complaints process?

-Also, the following are not covered by our service complaints process:
+The following are also not covered by our service complaints process:

 Who can complain?